 Benefits of Working with an Intern

-Receiving the Expertise of Multiple Supervising Therapists – All interns are receiving supervision, training, teaching, and oversight from multiple experienced therapists.
-This includes weekly supervision with Phoenix Center’s director and another therapists from our center – as well as oversight and/or teaching from multiple professors and a field placement liaison from their university graduate program.
-Most interns are actively engaged in more reflection, training, supervision, and professional development than other professionals who have already graduated.
+Our interns engage in reflection, training, supervision, and ongoing professional development.
 This means that your intern therapist is spending hours each week reading, writing, reflecting, discussing, and reviewing their work – actively trying to be the best that they can be.

 Increased Passion and Energy – Interns aren’t weighted down by years of vicarious trauma or burnout that sometimes impact experienced therapists.
-Instead, intern therapists are bringing new energy, spontaneity, and passion into their work each day.
+Rather, intern therapists are bringing new energy, spontaneity, and passion into their work each day.
 They are excited to begin a new career that they have been preparing for and eager to offer the compassion, connection, and validation that you might be craving.